Taubaté: Sports

 Esporte Clube Taubaté is a football club based in the city.
 The main competition played by the club is the Campeonato Paulista Série A2, the second level of the São Paulo state professional football championship.
-Taubaté have a volleyball team, one of top 4 of Brazil.

 Quality of life

-Taubaté has been ranked by the UNDP (United Nations Development Programme) the 21st out of 645 cities in the State in terms of quality of life, (safety, schooling, medical and dental care, transportation facilities, low pollution levels, piped sewage and piped water reaching all houses, etc.).
+Taubaté has been ranked by the UNDP (United Nations Development Programme) the 21st out of 645 cities in the state in terms of quality of life (such as safety, public schools, medical and dental care, public transport, low air pollution, sewers and piped water reaching all houses).